Guest Speakers

 Health and Nutrition | Brooklyn College

-Margrethe Horlyck-Romanovsky, DrPH, assistant professor, Department of Health and Nutrition Sciences, Brooklyn College, is a public health professional, researcher and educator with a focus on the intersections of migration, urban environments, food, and health.
-Dedicated to examining and addressing the dynamics of health disparities, diet and phenotypic risk profiles among populations of African descent, her interdisciplinary research portfolio includes obesity and diabetes diagnosis/epidemiology, diabetes risk prediction and health behavior/nutrition assessment.
-She holds a B.S. in nutrition from Ankerhus Seminarium, Denmark; a B.A. in French language and literature and a master of public health nutrition from Hunter College; and a DrPH from the CUNY Graduate School of Public Health and Health Policy.
-She also completed a postdoctoral fellowship at the National Institutes of Health.
+Margrethe Horlyck-Romanovsky, DrPH, Assistant Professor, Department of Health and Nutrition Sciences, Brooklyn College, is a public health professional, researcher and educator with a focus on the intersections of migration, urban environments, food and health.
+Dedicated to examining and addressing the dynamics of health disparities, diet and phenotypic risk profiles among populations of African descent, Margrethe’s interdisciplinary research portfolio includes obesity and diabetes diagnosis/epidemiology, diabetes risk prediction and health behavior/nutrition assessment.
+She holds a BS in Nutrition from Ankerhus Seminarium, Denmark; a BA in French Language and Literature and a Master of Public Health Nutrition from Hunter College; and a DrPH from the CUNY Graduate School of Public Health and Health Policy.
+Margrethe also completed a postdoctoral fellowship at the National Institutes of Health.

 Sarah K. Khan